Niger entry requirements for Jordan passport holders

 Transiting through Niger

-Jordan passport holders transiting through Niger require a transit visa unless they remain airside and do not pass through immigration.
+Jordanian citizens transiting through Niger require a visa unless they remain airside and do not pass immigration.
+Visa on arrival is generally not available for transit; obtain a visa before travel.

 Health & vaccines for Niger